-I ground out my cigarette – number seventeen for the day -in the overflowing ashtray on my WWII-era, Goodwill-bargain, gun-gray steel desk and glanced at my watch.
+I ground out my seventeenth cigarette of the day in the overflowing ashtray on my WWII-era, gun-gray steel desk and glanced at my watch.
 Seven-thirty p.m.
 Plenty of time for the L.A. branch of the U.S. Vampire Control Division to be in the office.
 So why didn’t they answer the phone?

 I groaned.
-Fertile Myrtle, so called because she was perpetually pregnant.
-On her eighth or ninth kid by now, I couldn’t remember which.
-She was clueless, but where better to put her than an obscure, secret government agency?
+Fertile Myrtle, so called because she was perpetually pregnant, must be on her eighth or ninth kid by now, I couldn’t remember which.
+She was clueless as a dodo bird, but where better to put her than an obscure, secret government agency?

 The phone clicked and some awful Barry Manilow tune blared.
 Two clicks later and Rudy’s gruff, never-pleasant voice cut off Barry in mid-verse.